"Stalingrad" moved from drawings: assembly of new nuclear icebreaker parts has begun

-First thrust bearing for the nuclear icebreaker "Stalingrad"
+The first thrust bearing for the nuclear icebreaker "Stalingrad"

-First thrust bearing for the nuclear icebreaker "Stalingrad"
+The first thrust bearing for the nuclear icebreaker "Stalingrad"

-For the set of products intended for the icebreaker "Stalingrad," metal cutting was performed, a blank was formed, and preliminary machining was carried out.
+For the set of products intended for the icebreaker "Stalingrad", metal cutting was performed, a blank was formed, and preliminary machining was carried out.

 USC

-Main characteristics of the Project 22220 icebreaker:
+Main characteristics of the 22220 project icebreaker:

 • Overall length – 173.3 m;